Service type of application runs in background

 Use "/uninstall" to uninstall the service from System.
 You'd better stop the service first before uninstall it.

 About the ServiceName

 For Service type on Windows, the ServiceName is specified during generating, see Step 3: Main Java Class page.

-For Service type on Linux, the ServiceName is the Program file name.
+For Service type on Linux and Mac OS, the ServiceName is the Program file name.

 For debug use, you can run your Service type of generated exe as Console type by a "/test" parameter.